-Hecatæus was one of those, who depicted in glowing colours the primitive splendour and the ethereal happiness of Ireland's first inhabitants.
-He belonged to an age which was well called antiquarian, even in the day in which Diodorus wrote, viz., B. c.
+Hecatæus was one of those who depicted in glowing colours the primitive splendour and the ethereal happiness of Ireland's first inhabitants.
+He belonged to an age which was well called antiquarian, even in the day in which Diodorus wrote, viz.
+B.C.
 44; and when, therefore, this latter, looking over the pages of his venerable predecessor, saw them so replete with incidents,-at variance with our condition in his own degenerate day,-he did not only not dream of considering Ireland as the place described, but looked upon the whole story as the fiction of a dotard.

 Let us, however, despite of Diodorus, establish the veracity of the antiquarian Hecatæus.
-Then behold the situation of this island, just opposite to France-in size as large as Sicily-at once corresponding to the locality and size of Ireland, and subversive of the claims of those who would fain make England, Anglesea, or one of the Hebrides, the island specified.
+Then behold the situation of this island, just opposite to France, in size as large as Sicily,-at once corresponding to the locality and size of Ireland, and subversive of the claims of those who would fain make England, Anglesea, or one of the Hebrides, the island specified.

-Consider further the prolificacy of its soil, and with that compare what the old poet has affirmed,-
+Considering further the prolificacy of its soil, and with that compare what the old poet has affirmed,---

-^{} Procopius calls them annea and apakirnous, that is, heedless and indifferent to all culture.
+1 Procopius calls them avykos Kas apeliryros, that is, heedless and indifferent to all culture.

-Bishop Cormac also says, that he "cannot sufficiently express his astonishment at the indifference which the Scottish nation evinced in his day to literature."
+Bishop Cormac also says that he "cannot sufficiently express his astonishment at the indifference which the Scottish nation evinced in his day to literature."

-Strabo calls them, Appear Tellers are contained, while Mac Pherson asserts of their brethren, that "nothing is more certain than that the British Scots were an illiterate people, and involved in barbarism, even after the Patriarch's mission to the Scots of Ireland."
+Strabo calls them, $A\gamma\rho\omega\nu \tau \epsilon\lambda\epsilon\omega s a\nu\theta\rho\omega\tau\omega\nu$, while M'Pherson asserts of their brethren, that "nothing is more certain than that the British Scots were an illiterate people, and involved in barbarism, even after the Patriarch's mission to the Scots of Ireland."